MG40/Ansible101/README.md

 # Ansible101
-CloudSeeders Workshop - To Join https://cloudseeders.org/
+CloudSeeders Workshop - To Join our amazing community please visit, https://cloudseeders.org/

 This demo is designed to demostrate Ansible basics.